tc39/proposal-shadowrealm/explainer.md

 }
 ```

-That's one option to use proxies, notice that the `Proxy` constructor used is from the Realm, same for any proxy handler, or object/function/array accessible from inside the realm (e.g.: the one produced by `createHandlerWithDistortionsForDocument` should be an object with `__proto__` set to `realmGlobalThis.Object.prototype`, this helps with the errors identity).
-Again, identity issues are hard to solve when multiple realms are playing together, but libraries and frameworks can tackle that at the lower level.

 ## <a name='Modules'></a>Modules

 In principle, the Realm proposal does not provide the controls for the module graphs.
-Every new Realm initializes its own module graph, while any invocation to `Realm.prototype.import()` method, or by using `import()` when evaluating code inside the realm, will populate this module graph.
+Every new Realm initializes its own module graph, while any invocation to `Realm.prototype.importBinding()` method, or by using `import()` when evaluating code inside the realm through wrapped functions, will populate this module graph.
 This is analogous to same-domain iframes, and VM in nodejs.

 However, the [Compartments]() proposal plans to provide the low level hooks to control the module graph per Realm.
 This is one of the intersection semantics between the two proposals.

 ## <a name='Integrity'></a>Integrity

-We believe that realms can be a good complement to integrity mechanisms by providing ways to evaluate code who access different object graphs (different global objects) while maintaining the integrity of the outer realm.
+We believe that realms can be a good complement to integrity mechanisms by providing ways to evaluate code across different object graphs (different global objects) while maintaining the integrity of both realms.
 A concrete example of this is the Google's AMP current mechanism:

 * Google News App creates multiples sub-apps that can be presented to the user.
 * Each sub-app runs in a cross-domain iframe (communicating with the main app via post-message).